Course overview

 Course learning outcomes

-- Formulate and solve the mathematical models describing steady-state real and reactive power transfer of transmission and distribution lines
+- Formulate, interpret and apply the mathematical models describing the steady-state physical behaviour and performance characteristics of balanced three-phase transmission and distribution lines and cables.

 Availability